Craigievar Primary School – Promoting positive behaviour, relationships and ethos policy

 We believe pupils should be encouraged to achieve our shared aims.
 To support this, we have a range of reward systems and approaches in place.

-All pupils within the school are members of one of our 3 ‘houses’: The Pine martens, The Wildcats and The Foxes.
+All pupils within the school are members of one of our 3 ‘houses’: Pine Martens, Wildcats and Foxes.
 The houses are led by a captain and a vice captain and have a member of staff allocated.
 Pupils have opportunities to earn house points each day, perhaps through their actions, the effort they have made with their work, their achievements out of school or the skills they have displayed.

 House points can be earned, but not lost.

-At the end of each week’s assembly, the house points from each class are added to our points tubes and plotted on a graph in the hall.
-At the end of each term pupils from the house with most points earn a special reward.
+At the end of each week’s assembly, the house points from each class are added up and written on our House Board in the Main Hall.
+At the end of each term, pupils from the house with most points earn a special reward.
 The house with the most points accumulated throughout the course of the school year is awarded the house cup.

 House points can be awarded by any member of staff within the school.